Would you like to customize your WooCommerce product search results page?

 For example, Good Dye Young offers live search results on their hair and makeup products.

 Relevant products and articles are immediately displayed while the customer types their search query, providing a better user experience.
+When you make it easier for custtomers to find products, you’re optimizing the customer journey for your WooCommerce store, thus improve conversion rates.

 To add this to your own store, all you need to do is install and activate the free SearchWP Live Ajax Lite Search plugin.
 For more details, see our step by step guide on how to install a WordPress plugin.